Beago

 At A-Z Animals, we suggest Stella & Chewy’s Wild Red Dry Dog Food Raw Blend High Protein Wholesome Grains Prairie Recipe as the best dog food for Beagos.

-Most importantly, we like that they make sure this legume-free formula has taurine, a crucial ingredient for heart health, which also helps the eyes and vision, especially when combined with vitamin A. Quality animal protein sources such as chicken, turkey, quail, guineafowl, goose, duck provide naturally occurring glucosamine to protect Beagos’ joints from problems like elbow dysplasia.
+Most importantly, we like that they make sure this legume-free formula has taurine, a crucial ingredient for heart health, which also helps the eyes and vision, especially when combined with vitamin A. Quality animal protein sources such as chicken, turkey, quail, guineafowl, goose, and duck provide naturally occurring glucosamine to protect Beagos’ joints from problems like elbow dysplasia.

 Check Chewy and Amazon for this product.